bdaiinstitute/spot_ros2/README.md

 ```

 Now whenever you commit code to this repository, it will be checked against our `pre-commit` hooks.
 You can also run
-`git commit --no-verify` if you wish you commit without checking against the hooks.
+`git commit --no-verify` if you wish to commit without checking against the hooks.

 ### Contributors